Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 PS: I am not connected with Monarco.io or CODESYS in any way.
 I wrote this library out of hobbyism and for fun (self-education).

-# Information about current version: V2.0.0.0;
+# V2.0.0.0 info
-- Works as an IO driverL:All interaction are done via IO and parameters, no function Block calls are needed.
+- Works as an IO driver: Interaction via IO and parameters, no Bunction Block calls in program needed(!)
-- Breaks compatibilty with earlier version v1.0.0.0 but improves on ease of use.
+- Breaks compatibilty with earlier version ut improves highly on ease of use
-- Stable enough, but work in progress & highly volatile ;-)
+- Stable, but work in progress

-# Information about previous versions
+# Previous versions info
 https://github.com/Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/blob/master/VERSIONS.md

-# The main components are;
+# The main components
 - .package file (CODESYS installer) which contains all below mentioned files in a user friendly installer, together with the "unlicense" agreement;
 - .devdesc.xml,
 - .Library,
 - Example.project file.

 # Prerequisitories
+Hardware
-- A Raspberry pi with the Monarco HAT,
+- A Raspberry Pi
+- Monarco HAT

+Software
+- CODESYS V3 IDE,
-- CODESYS IDE with Raspberry Pi .package installed,
+- CODESYS Raspberry Pi .package,
+- Monarco IO Hat library for CODESYS V2.0.0.0 package,

 # Hardware installation
 Attach Monarco HAT to Raspberry Pi and power it up;